anushamanohar/CS5100/README.md

 - Implement more complex manipulation tasks
 - Optimize for speed and efficiency
 - Improve the CNN architecture for better visual processing
+- Extend the current Hybrid RL model to do the drop sequence along with the existing grasp sequence as well

 ## Contributors